At Christ the Priest we believe that every student is capable of learning mathematics.

 Mathematics provides students with access to important mathematical ideas, knowledge and skills that they will draw on in their personal and work lives.
 The Mathematics curriculum focuses on developing increasingly sophisticated and refined mathematical understanding, fluency, reasoning, modeling and problem-solving.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing mathematics to make informed decisions and solve problems efficiently.

-At Christ the Priest we aim to equip all students to be confident and effective mathematical problem solvers in their world.
-We use current research to inform our classroom practice and data, in the form of pre & post tests, to guide the teaching and learning sequence to cater for all our students.
+As a school we aim to equip all students to be confident and effective mathematical problem solvers.
+We use current research and data to inform our learning and teaching of mathematics at CtP

 The development of correct mathematical language is a focus across the school and a vital part in assisting students to explain their thinking and understanding.

 The use of Information Communication Technologies (ICT) are powerful tools that can also support students’ learning of mathematics.